KrishanBhasin/security-advice/index.md

-Remember that  as a **parlimentary canddiate**, you are at high risk.
+Remember that as a **political activist of any kind**, you are at high risk.
 The guidelines below are intended to protect you against the kind of threats we have seen historically.
 They are ranked in rough descending order of priority.

 The good news is, if you follow these guidelines, you will have a high level of protection against being [‘Podesta-ed’](https://en.wikipedia.org/wiki/Podesta_emails).
 The easiest way to get this protection is to form good security habits before you need them.